Visualizing Health and Safety

 - give examples of health and safety issues that are important in their community.

-- display of vocabulary words (these can be written on construction paper and displayed in the classroom throughout the unit)
+- display of vocabulary words (these can be written on a board or in a virtual setting)

 - community: a group of people living in the same area and under the same government; a group having common interests and goals